 HOME, MEMORY, AND FUTURE | INAUGURAL THREE PART EXHIBITION

-Renowned curator, Lowery Stokes Sims joins Yasmin Ramirez, Marta Moreno Vega and Regina Bultron Bengoa in curating a 3-part exhibition Home, Memory, and Future.
+Renowned curator, Lowery Stokes Sims joined Yasmin Ramirez, Marta Moreno Vega and Regina Bultron Bengoa in curating our inaugural 3-part exhibition Home, Memory, and Future.

 PART I | HARLEM: EAST AND WEST